Ruben2077/Ruben2077/README.md

 ###

-<p align="left">I'm a system and networks administrator based in Barcelona, passionate about cybersecurity and cloud (Azure). <br>Welcome to my GitHub repository where I share various cybersecurity projects and tools that I've developed or contributed to.</br>I also write up CTF (Capture The Flag) challenges from different platforms.</p>
+<p align="left">I'm a system and networks administrator based in Barcelona, passionate about cybersecurity and cloud (Azure). <br>Welcome to my GitHub repository where I share various cybersecurity projects and tools that I've developed or contributed to. <br>I also write up CTF (Capture The Flag) challenges from different platforms.</p>

 ###